-We have seen in Unit 1 how light behaves as a particle and how particles behave as waves.
+We have seen in Particle Physics how light behaves as a particle and how particles behave as waves.
 In this tutorial, we are going to look at how light shows wave behaviour.
 All other waves behave in the same way.

-In this section we will consider light to be a wave carrying energy that travels in straight lines at a speed of 3.0 × 108 m/s in air.
+In this section we will consider light to be a wave carrying energy that travels in straight lines at a speed of 3.0 × 108 m s-1 in air.
 When light hits an object it is:

 should be familiar with reflection which you did in early secondary school.

 All reflection depends on the smoothness of the surface.